-Starting with the Dynamics 365 for Retail 8.1.1 release, we have added the capability to set up discounts at a dimension level for a product.
+Starting with the Retail 8.1.1 release, we have added the capability to set up discounts at a dimension level for a product.
 This provides the flexibility to choose one or more dimensions of a product as discount lines.
 This saves the merchandizing manager from individually adding the variants on which the discounts apply.
 For example, you can specify a discount on all variants with a specific style or you can specify a discount on all variants that are of a specific color and style.

 The capability to set up promotions based on dimensions is not supported for price adjustments.
 The specific interface for defining the dimensions are removed in Retail versions 10.0.4 and later.

 - Before you create discounts, document your discounting strategy and procedure.
 Keep your documentation up to date as your use of the product evolves.

 - Use independent number sequences for each discount type and configure the number sequences so that the discount ID by itself indicates the discount type.
 For example, prefix the ID of each discount type with a different alphanumeric constant: Q for quantity, MM for mix and match, and so on.